DOROTHY MARY TURNER 1897–1960

 Before the war

-In 1901 Dorothy, age three, is living on Victoria Street, Radcliffe on Trent, with her father Richard Joseph, age thirty-seven and a wheelwright, mother Kate Ellen (nee Warburton) age thirty-five, brothers Lawrence age eight, Harry Warburton, age two, and sister Alice Gertrude age five.
+In 1901 Dorothy, age three, was living on Victoria Street, Radcliffe on Trent, with her father Richard Joseph, age thirty-seven and a wheelwright, mother Kate Ellen (nee Warburton) age thirty-five, brothers Lawrence age eight, Harry Warburton, age two, and sister Alice Gertrude age five.

 During the war